ROCK BIOGRAPHER, MUSIC COLUMNIST, fILM/BOOK/ALBUM/LIVE REVIEWER, ARTIST INTERVIEWER, FICTION WRITER.

 I have written numerous reviews for The Vinyl District, Film International, Live for Live Music, The Observer, No Depression, Journal of Popular Music and Society, CMUSE, Film Matters, and Senses of Cinema.
 I was also the music columnist at Red Paint Hill Journal from 2015 until 2017.
 I earned my BA (Cinema Studies '11) and MA (Humanities and Social Thought '15) from New York University.
 My Master's Thesis, "Let the Broken Hearts Stand," explored and examined the disappointed American characters in Sherwood Anderson's Winesburg, Ohio and Bruce Springsteen's Darkness on the Edge of Town.

-My original teen fiction series (six-volume episodic) was released on September 28th, 2017 through Epic Press.
+My original teen fiction series (six-volume episodic) was released in 2017 through Epic Press.

 Crushing: The Six-Part Series.
 Available at Barnes and Noble and Amazon.com